juxor/afaq/markdown/secI3.md

 according to the natural features of separate regions."_ [**Op.
 Cit.**, p.
 26,
 p.
 27 and pp. 154-5]

-Kropotkin stressed that agriculture _"cannot develop without the aid of machinery and the use of a perfect machinery cannot be generalised without industrial surroundings . . .
+He stressed that agriculture _"cannot develop without the aid of machinery and the use of a perfect machinery cannot be generalised without industrial surroundings . . .
 The village smith would not do."_ He supported the integration of agriculture and industry, with _"the factory and workshop at the gates of your fields and gardens"_ in which a _"variety of agricultural, industrial and intellectual pursuits are combined in each community"_ to ensure _"the greatest sum total of well-being."_ He thought that _"large establishments"_ would still exist, but these would be _"better placed at certain spots indicated by Nature."_ He stressed that it _"would be a great mistake to imagine industry ought to return to its hand-work stage in order to be combined with agriculture.
 Whenever a saving of human labour can be obtained by means of a machine, the machine is welcome and will be resorted to; and there is hardly one single branch of industry into which machinery work could not be introduced with great advantage, at least at some of the stages of the manufacture."_ [**Op.
 Cit.**, p.
 156, p.
 197, p.
 18, pp. 154-5